Egypt sides defiant as EU envoy seeks compromise

 "The danger we face because of the political situation and the coup is greater than the violence we face in marches," said Brotherhood member Islam Tawfiq, 26.

-(Additional reporting by Tom Perry, Michael Georgy, Matt Robinson, Yasmine Saleh and Shaimaa Fayed; Writing by Matt Robinson; editing by David Stamp)
+(Additional reporting by Tom Perry, Michael Georgy, Matt Robinson, Yasmine Saleh and Shaimaa Fayed; Writing by Matt Robinson)